-Edible rhubarb can be attractive in a garden but it’s the ornamental, not-edible kind that makes a dramatic almost prehistoric-looking focal point in your garden.
+Edible rhubarb can be attractive in a garden, but it’s the ornamental, not-edible kind that makes a dramatic, almost prehistoric-looking focal point in your garden.
 One of the favored and most colorful is Rheum palmatum var. tanguticum.
-Growing almost 6-feet high and 3-feet wide; their huge pointy edged leaves unfurl bronzy-red then turn green on top and dark burgundy underneath.
-They bloom funky spikes of reddish pink flowers on tall maroon stalks in summer.
-Come fall the leaves shift to red for a dramatic ending until next year.
-Just as the edible kind, ornamental rhubarb are perennial returning every year.
+Growing nearly 6-feet high and 3-feet wide, their huge pointy-edged leaves unfurl bronzy-red then turn green on top and dark burgundy underneath.
+They bloom funky spikes of reddish-pink flowers on tall maroon stalks in summer.
+In the fall, the leaves shift to red for a dramatic ending until next year.
+Just as the edible kind, ornamental rhubarb are perennial, returning every year.
 Rheum’ Ace of Hearts’ is a popular smaller ornamental rhubarb, about 3-feet tall and wide.

 Garden Dilemmas?
 AskMaryStone@gmail.com

 To learn about skunk cabbage, which shares oxalic acid in common with rhubarb, click through to Skunk Cabbage Appeal.

 And, you can tune into the podcast version of this story

 Column updated April 16, 2021